Comparative Study of Differentially Private Data Synthesis Methods: Introduction

-Efforts have also been made to release differentially private individual-level data, which we will refer to as DIPS (\textbf{DI}fferentially \textbf{P}rivate Data \textbf{S}ynthesis). \citet{barak2007privacy} generated synthetic data via the Fourier transformation and linear programming in low-order contingency tables. \citet{blum2008learning} discussed differentially private data synthesis from the perspective of the learning theory. \citet{abowd2008protective} proposed an approach to synthesize differentially private tabular data from the predictive posterior distributions of frequencies, which was applied in the simulations studies in \citet{Charest2010} to explore inferences on proportions from synthesized binary data. \citet{mcclure2012differential} implemented a similar technique for synthesizing binary data with a different specification of the differentially private prior. \citet{wasserman2010statistical} proposed several paradigms to sample from appropriately differentially private perturbed histograms or empirical distribution functions.
-They also examined the rate that the probability of empirical distribution of the synthetic data converges to the true distribution of the original data. \citet{zhang2014privbayes} proposed PrivBayes to release high-dimensional data from Bayesian networks with binary nodes and low-order interactions among the nodes. \citet{li2014differentially} developed DPCopula for synthesizing multivariate data by using Copula functions to take into account the dependency structure. \citet{liu2016model} proposed a Bayesian technique, model-based DIPS (MODIPS), to release differentially private synthetic data, and explored the inferential properties of the released data.
-Besides these generic DIPS approaches, there are also DIPS developed for specific type of data such as graphs \citep{proserpio2012workflow}, edges in social network data \citep{jrssc}, mobility data from GPS trajectories \citep{chen2013privacy, he2015},
+Efforts have also been made to release differentially private individual-level data, which we will refer to as DIPS (\textbf{DI}fferentially \textbf{P}rivate Data \textbf{S}ynthesis). \citet{barak2007privacy} generate synthetic data via the Fourier transformation and linear programming in low-order contingency tables. \citet{blum2008learning} discuss differentially private data synthesis from the perspective of the learning theory. \citet{abowd2008protective} propose an approach to synthesize differentially private tabular data from the predictive posterior distributions of frequencies, which was applied in the simulations studies in \citet{Charest2010} to explore inferences on proportions from synthesized binary data. \citet{mcclure2012differential} implement a similar technique for synthesizing binary data with a different specification of the differentially private prior. \citet{wasserman2010statistical} propose several paradigms to sample from appropriately differentially private perturbed histograms or empirical distribution functions.
+They also examined the rate that the probability of empirical distribution of the synthetic data converges to the true distribution of the original data. \citet{zhang2014privbayes} propose PrivBayes to release high-dimensional data from Bayesian networks with binary nodes and low-order interactions among the nodes. \citet{li2014differentially} develope DPCopula for synthesizing multivariate data by using Copula functions to take into account the dependency structure. \citet{liu2016model} proposes a Bayesian technique, model-based DIPS (MODIPS), to release differentially private synthetic data, and explored the inferential properties of the released data.
+Besides these generic DIPS approaches, there are also DIPS developed for specific type of data such as graphs \citep{proserpio2012workflow}, and mobility data from GPS trajectories \citep{chen2013privacy, he2015}.